sashang/yang-fsharp/README.md

-# YangDotNet: Yang parser and type generator for .NET
+# yang-fsharp: Yang parser and type generator for .NET

 Parser and .NET type generator for YANG model.

+Fork of YangDotNet.
+The original project and solution files only worked with Visual Studio and the target framework was .NET Framework which targets Windows only.
+This project targets .NET 8 which is platform independent.

 ## Pre-requisites